 Mental health nurses are registered nurses who hold a recognised specialist qualification in mental health.

-Working alongside people with lived experience of mental illness, and their carers, they provide help and support recovery.
+Mental health nurses are highly specialised in their practice.
+They work alongside people with lived experience of mental illness and their carers, provide help, and support recovery.

 Mental health nurses use psycho-therapeutic and ethical decision-making processes, as well as interpersonal interventions to care for and help consumers and their families recover.

-They work in a wide range of roles.
 They assess, coordinate, manage, treat, support, inform, teach and lead.
+They are, in essence, everywhere.

 I've learned that people will forget what you said, people will forget what you did, but people wll never forget how you made them feel.